 How To Baby-Proof The House

-Once you have your room set for your grandchild, you’ll need to do some baby-proofing around to make sure the house is baby-safe.
+Once you have your holiday sleeping arrangements set for your grandchildren and family, you’ll need to do some baby-proofing around to make sure the house is baby-safe.
 You want to keep the baby away from any harm by creating house-wide safe spaces.
 Here are a few low-stress approaches to baby-proofing the house:

 - Put bumper guards on coffee tables and other sharp edges/corners